-Penned by Bukowski himself, the film is a series of episodes built around the seemingly endless quest to stay drunk in which Henry is the hero of sorts, a kind of Skid Row knight errant.
-Whilst the film is well enough made with some suitably raw cinematography by Robby Müller and a nice bluesy soundtrack, Schroeder makes no attempt to adopt any perspective but the writer's rather romanticized one and unless one derives some kind of vicarious pleasure from observing the self-destructive pair at armchair's length there isn't really a lot to be had from watching this bar the performances of the two leads.
+Penned by Bukowski himself, the film is a series of episodes set in Los Angeles in the eternal twilight of grubby neon-lit bars populated by life's lost souls to whom Henry is the hero of sorts, a Skid Row Don Quixote.
+Whilst the film is well enough made with some suitably raw cinematography by Robby Müller and a nice bluesy soundtrack, aspects combined persuasively in the opening credits Schroeder makes no attempt to adopt any perspective but the writer's highly romanticized and evidently incongruous one.

 FYI: Those interested in filmic renditions of Bukowski’s writings should check out Tales Of Ordinary Madness (1981) and Factotum (2005) whilst the 2003 documentary Bukowski: Born Into This will reward anyone interested in finding out more about the man himself.